Pastoral care at Westminster

 Pastoral care at Westminster is delivered by a multidisciplinary team of nine individuals, whose training and professional experience allow them to coordinate care to serve you best:

 Susan Jennings, minister for pastoral care and membership, leads the pastoral care team.
 Susan’s knowledge of the congregation and compassionate personality set the tone for the care we provide.

-- Susan Jennings, Rev. Jen Porter, and Rev. Jeremy Bork provide most of the first response care for our members.
+- Susan Jennings and Rev. Jen Porter provide most of the first response care for our members.

 - Steve Baron, funeral-planning coordinator, consults with the team and provides funeral guidance for members and families.